Concordia College (North Carolina): Establishment of the college

 In order to keep the school open, the school hired two alumni, Charles L. Coon and M. H. Yount, to teach during the 1891–1892 school year.
 In late 1891, the association appealed to the English Evangelical Lutheran Synod of Missouri and Other States, which had been created as an offshoot of the Tennessee Synod, to provide replacement faculty and funding.
 William H. T. Dau was installed as president in May 1892.
 A graduate of Concordia Seminary of the LCMS in St. Louis, Missouri, Dau oversaw the linkage of the college with the seminary.
 The English Synod also supplied a second professor, G. A. Romoser.
 The 1893 convention of the English Synod formally took control the college as its own institution and appointed two additional professors, Charles L. Coon and L. Buchheimer, while at the same time urging that the Lutheran congregations in the area call their own pastors rather than relying on Dau and Romoser to fill those duties.
-It was also agreed that the college would provide a "full classical course" for men who would then attend Concordia Seminary in St. Louis or Concordia Theological Seminary in Sprngfield, Illinois, for theological training to become pastors.
+It was also agreed that the college would provide a "full classical course" for men who would then attend Concordia Seminary in St. Louis or Concordia Theological Seminary in Springfield, Illinois, for theological training to become pastors.
 The college would also provide courses for men who could not attend one of those seminaries and who would become pastors upon graduation from Concordia College itself.

 Even after the college courses had been added, the school had continued to conduct elementary school classes for the Lutheran families in the area.
 The English Synod required the grade school classes to be run by and funded by the local congregations, as was the case elsewhere in the synod.
 This was accomplished by 1895.

 In 1911, the English Synod merged with the LCMS, and control of the English Synod's educational institutions, Concordia College and St. John's College, passed to the LCMS.
 Differences between the LCMS, which still used German in its colleges and seminaries, and local English-speaking supporters of Concordia College soon became apparent.
 The LCMS was focused on training young men to become pastors, while Lutherans in Catawba County wanted an institution that would also educate their sons and their daughters for secular careers.
 The LCMS initially discontinued the upper two grades from 1911 to 1916, reducing Concordia to a high school.
 However, by 1919, not only had college status been restored, but programs in such non-theological topics as French, "mental science", "moral science", and pedagogy were being offered.